m4ni5h/UdacityMLND2/CapstoneProject/Project/Report.md

 - _Have you visualized a relevant or important quality about the problem, dataset, input data, or results?_
 - _Is the visualization thoroughly analyzed and discussed?_
 - _If a plot is provided, are the axes, title, and datum clearly defined?_
+For Free-Form Visulatization, I had seperated some extra data before starting the Feature Extraction and ran the same

 ### Reflection
 In this section, you will summarize the entire end-to-end problem solution and discuss one or two particular aspects of the project you found interesting or difficult.
 You are expected to reflect on the project as a whole to show that you have a firm understanding of the entire process employed in your work.
 Questions to ask yourself when writing this section: